-Wayne Paige has been exhibiting his art since 1972.
-The artist grew up in Chicago and currently shares his time between Middleburg, Virginia and Washington, D.C.
-With 21 one-person art shows to his credit, Paige has exhibited his artwork in galleries and museums locally and nationally (The Corcoran Museum, The Anderson Gallery, American University Art Museum at The Katzen Arts Center...).
-His art received recognition by local and national publications (Art in America, The Washington Post...) and is included in numerous public and private collections.
-The artist also recently received recognition by having one of his works included in the "Washington Art Matters II: 1940s - 1980s” exhibition at the American University Museum.
+Wayne Paige has been exhibiting his art since 1972 and currently shares his time between Middleburg and Washington, DC.
+With 24 solo exhibitions to his credit, Paige has exhibited his artwork in galleries and museums locally and nationally, including the Corcoran Museum, The Anderson Gallery, and the American University Art Museum at The Katzen Arts Center.
+His art received recognition by local and national publications, including Art in America and The Washington Post.
 Paige also received several awards including First Prize in The Fairfax Art Council awards, First Prize in The George Washington University Alumni Competition and a Special Recognition award from The Virginia Commission of the Arts.

-For further information see www.waynepaige.com
+For further information see waynepaige.com